Loaded with omega 3’s and ready in under 30 minutes, this grilled salmon with lemon garlic sauce is sure to please any palate.

 On the color side, wild salmon has a darker red color over farmed salmon.
-When you taste wild salmon has a deeper flavor than farmed salmon and nutrition-wise farmed salmon has similar nutritional benefits but is typically fattier.
+When you taste it, wild salmon has a deeper flavor than farmed salmon, and nutrition-wise farmed salmon has similar nutritional benefits but is typically fattier.

 Your fork is waiting.

 Grilled Salmon with Lemon Garlic Sauce

 - 20 oz salmon (cut in 3-4 oz filets)

 - 2 tablespoons extra virgin olive oil

 - Pre-heat a grill (or grill pan) on high heat.